winitzki/scall/tutorial/programming_dhall.md

     makeGFix F (LFix F) x (unfix F functorF)
 ```

-Because of the use of `unfix`, the resulting fixpoint value may have poor performance: it could have to traverse the entire initial data structure (`x`) when fetching _every_ new data element.
+Because of the use of `unfix`, the resulting fixpoint value may have poor performance: it could need to traverse the entire initial data structure (`x`) when fetching _every_ new data element.

 #### Converting from the greatest fixpoint to the least fixpoint